1dv023/exercise-pure-approval/README.md

 ## Create

-When clicking on the create-link, the user should see a form used for entering a number.
+When clicking on the create-link, the user should see a form for entering a number.

 ![create](./.readme/create.png)